lindacom/Node.js/projects/chat-app/README.md

 Building a chat application
 =============================
-1. open a project filder in VS code
+1. Open a project folder in VS code
-2. Install NPM - npm init --y this will create a package.json file
+2. Install NPM - npm init --y this will create a package.json file. (or alternatively go to nodejs.org/en/download and downloa Node.js)
 3. install Express - npm install -s express this will save it to the package.json file under dependencies
 4. install express body parser - npm install -s body-parser when this is installed the console will be able to receive request body
 5. create a server.js file to serve a static file(express.static)